-For as long as I can remember there’s been this attitude in the black community towards mental health that’s been….how can I say this, pretty dismissive.
+For as long as I can remember there’s been this attitude in the black community towards mental health that’s been….how can I say this, check pretty dismissive.
 We’re getting better but it’s still there.
-We’ve all heard the usual, “That’s a white problem”, “You’re just being dramatic”, “Get over it”.
+We’ve all heard the usual, more about “That’s a white problem, doctor ” “You’re just being dramatic,” and “Get over it.”
 But the question is, why?

-My personal observation: We’re used to putting on a brave face.
+My personal observation is that we’re used to putting on a brave face.
 Any little thing that could portray us as weak, we push it aside and act like it’s not happening.
 Whether that be for outer appearances or because we typically don’t have the means or materials to deal with it.

 There’s also a social stigma in the black community when it comes to mental health.
 We’re always being taught to be the toughest and the strongest no matter what.
-Give no one a reason to call you weak or say that you can’t handle life.
-If you have, say anxiety and you go to your parents to explain to them that you can’t seem to do anything and you feel like you can’t handle anything, they’ll most likely tell you to get over it and carry on with life.
+Give no one a reason to call you weak, or say that you can’t handle life.
+If you have, say anxiety, and you go to your parents to explain to them that you can’t seem to do anything and you feel like you can’t handle anything, they’ll most likely tell you to get over it and carry on with life.
 Not because they don’t care but because they know how it’ll be perceived.
 If we’re struggling then there’s another chance to say that black people are lazy and that we don’t like to work.
-So we have to work ten times or even one hundred times harder than anyone else just to get half the respect they do.
-But if you’re crushed under the weight of anxiety, or depression, or Bipolar disorder then you’ll be seen as lazy or weak and no one wants that for their children.
-So they tell them to put on a brave face and be the strongest person in the room, even when you feel like you’re at your weakest.
+So we have to work ten times or even 100x harder than anyone else just to get half the respect they do.
+But if you’re crushed under the weight of anxiety, depression, or Bipolar disorder, you’ll be seen as lazy or weak and no one wants that for their children.
+So they tell them to put on a brave face, and be the strongest person in the room, even when you feel like you’re at your weakest.